-The Data Analysis Expressions (DAX) language is a formula language that allows users to define custom calculations in PowerPivot tables (calculated columns) and in Excel PivotTables (measures).
+The Data Analysis Expressions (DAX) language is a formula language that allows users to define custom calculations in calculated columns and measures.
 DAX includes some of the functions that are used in Excel formulas, and additional functions that are designed to work with relational data and perform dynamic aggregation.

 This section explains the following concepts: